Malshiras: Transportation

-Malshiras is on the road connecting Mahad-Pandharpur and Pune- Pandharpur(Palkhi Mahamarg)].
-Malshiras is well-connected by Maharashtra State Road Transport Corporation (MSRTC) buses to all the major cities in Maharashtra.
+Malshiras is on the road connecting Mahad-Pandharpur and Pune- Pandharpur(Palkhi Mahamarg).
+Malshiras is well-connected by MSRTC buses to all the major cities in Maharashtra.
 The nearest train station is Pandharpur.

 It is situated near the border of Pune, Satara and Solapur districts.
 The nearby places to visit are Pandharpur, Akluj, Baramati.
 Malshiras is one of the stops for Sant Dnyaneshwar Maharaj Palakhi which travels annually from Alandi to Pandharpur.
 Other towns in Malshiras taluka which are the stops for the Palakhi are Natepute and Velapur.

 Highest Peak in Solapur district is Sukhi AAI Temple which is located in Goradwadi village near border of Garvad in Malshiras taluka.

 Economy

 Malshiras' economy is driven by agriculture.

 Most of the population is living on agriculture.
 Daily transport of their products such as vegetables, grains, and flowers, along with other products, are nowadays done by private vehicles that run the trips to the city of Pune and get earnings for the farmers.

 Many of the farmers are now approaching modern technology, be it dripping or equipped with the latest tools and techniques to get the maximum use of the resources.
 Many are staying outstations to earn incomes for their families and rest of the family members are cultivating fields.

 Majority of the people rely on water which is available in the wells and canals and their sub-canals.
-It has five Sugar factories located nearby town named Sadashivnagar, Yashwant Nagar in Akluj,chandapuri sugar factory Pandurang sugar factory in Mahalung-shreepur and last one in Malinagar.
+It has five Sugar factories located nearby town named Sadashivnagar, Yashwant Nagar in Akluj, chandapuri sugar factory Pandurang sugar factory in Mahalung-shreepur and last one in Malinagar.